DavMila/explainer-animation.pogress/README.md

 [timeline](https://developer.mozilla.org/en-US/docs/Web/API/AnimationTimeline).

 ### Background
-There isn't a mechanism by which authors can directly know how much an animation has advanced through its duration in a way that:
+There isn't a method or property which authors can use to directly know how much an animation has advanced through its duration in a way that:
 - accounts for all of its iterations,
 - accounts for whether its `currentTime` is before or after its `startTime`, and